Mortal sin: Catholicism

 The Catechism of the Catholic Church defines grave matter:

 Although the Church itself does not provide a precise list of grave sins or divide actions into grave and venial categories, Church documents do name certain "grave sins" as well as "offenses" and "actions" whose subject-matter is considered to be grave.
 For example, in the area of human sexuality, the Catechism of the Catholic Church notes that the following actions can involve increased gravity: extramarital sex, divorce (but not legitimate separation), and masturbation.
-The sins against the Holy Ghost and the sins that cry to Heaven for vengeance are considered especially serious.
+The sins against the Holy Spirit and the sins that cry to Heaven for vengeance are considered especially serious.
+Further, Pope Francis and many bishops privately regard certain sins as mortal, for example child abuse or neglect of one's parents.

 With respect to a person's full knowledge of a certain act being a grave sin, the Catholic Church teaches that "unintentional ignorance can diminish or even remove the imputability of a grave offense.
 But no one is deemed to be ignorant of the principles of the moral law, which are written in the conscience of every man.
 The promptings of feelings and passions can also diminish the voluntary and free character of the offense, as can external pressures or pathological disorders (mental illness).
 Sin committed through malice, by deliberate choice of evil, is the gravest."
 Furthermore, Catholic teaching also holds that "imputability and responsibility for an action can be diminished or even nullified by ignorance, inadvertence, duress, fear, habit, inordinate attachments, and other psychological or social factors."
-In this regard, a sin committed while one is inebriated may lack the awareness and consent necessary for the sin to be mortal.
-But when one becomes aware of the danger of excessive drink, such drinking itself becomes a serious matter.

-Grave sins should not to be confused with the seven deadly sins, which are so called because they lead to other sins; they are not necessarily grave sins.

-Mortal sins are called "grave sins" under the Code of Canon Law due to the "grave" nature of all mortal sins, and the terms are used there interchangeably.
-This does not deny the distinction given above, that there may be grave matter but not a grave sin if the other conditions of knowledge and freedom are not present.